To the Members of

 (b) In our opinion and according to the information and explanation given to us theprocedures of physical verification of inventory followed by the man-agement arereasonable and adequate in relation to the size of the Company and the nature of itsbusiness.

-(c) In our opinion and according to the information and explanations given to us and onthe basis of our examination of the records of inventory the Company is maintainingproper records of inventory.
-The discrepancies noticed on physi-cal verification ofinventory as compared to the books of account were not ma-terial and have been properlydealt with in the books of account.
+(c) In our opinion and according to the information and explanations giv-en to us andon the basis of our examination of the records of inventory the Company is maintainingproper records of inventory.
+The discrepancies noticed on physical verification ofinventory as compared to the books of account were not material and have been properlydealt with in the books of accounts.

-(b) According to the information and explanations given to us the company has notgranted any loans secured or unsecured to and from companies firms and other partiescovered in the register maintained undersection 189 of the Companies Act.
+3. According to the information and explanations given to us the Company hasnot granted unsecured loans to bodies corporate covered in the register maintained undersection 189 of the Companies Act 2013.

-9. The Company did not raise any money by way of initial public offer or further publicoffer (including debt instruments) and term loan during the year.
-Accordingly paragraph 3(ix) of the Order is not applicable.
+9. The Company has not raise any money by way of initial public offer or furtherpublic offer (including debt instruments) or term loan and hence re-porting under clause 3(ix) of the Order is not applicable to the Company.

-10. To the best of our knowledge and belief and according to the information and explanationsgiven to us no fraud on or by the Company has been noticed or reportedduring the course of our audit.
+10. To the best of our knowledge and according to the information and explanationsgiven to us no fraud by the company or no material fraud on the Company by its officersor employees has been noticed or reported during the year.